John R. Rice (computer scientist): Biography

 Rice organized the first Symposium on Mathematical Software at Purdue University in 1970, which produced the recommendation to start a journal for the field.
 This led to the founding of ACM Transactions on Mathematical Software (TOMS) in 1975, of which Rice would be editor-in-chief until 1993.
 He was chair of the Computing Research Association from 1991 to 1993.

+Rice died at home on January 7, 2024, at the age of 89.

 Research

 Rice showed an early interest in computing, publishing a paper titled "Electronic Brains" as a college sophomore.
 Although his early research was on the mathematics of approximation theory, he spent most of his career working in the analysis of algorithms for solving numerical problems, and particularly on the solution of elliptic partial differential equations.

 Books

 Rice's Introduction to Computer Science (with J. K. Rice, published by Holt, Rinehart, and Winston in 1969) was the "leading textbook of the day" and emphasized general principles of algorithms and data structures rather than specific programming languages, the focus of previous introductory CS texts.
 It was translated into three other languages.